OpenHUTB/carla_doc/docs/tuto_first_steps.md

 * [__Choose your vehicles__](#choose-your-vehicles)

-## Launching CARLA and connecting the client
+## 启动 Carla 并连接客户端

-CARLA can be launched using the command line using the executable in Windows or the shell script in Linux.
-Follow the installation instructions for [__Linux__](start_quickstart.md) and [__Windows__](start_quickstart.md) then [__launch CARLA__](start_quickstart.md#running-carla) from the command line:
+Carla can be launched using the command line using the executable in Windows or the shell script in Linux.
+Follow the installation instructions for [__Linux__](start_quickstart.md) and [__Windows__](start_quickstart.md) then [__launch Carla__](start_quickstart.md#running-carla) from the command line:

 ```sh
 cd /carla/root
 ./CarlaUE4.sh
 ```

-To manipulate CARLA through the Python API, we need to connect the Python client to the server through an open port.
+To manipulate Carla through the Python API, we need to connect the Python client to the server through an open port.
 The client controls the simulator through the [__client and world objects__](foundations.md#world-and-client) Open a Python notebook or create a new script, then add the following code to the start of the script or the main function:

 ```py
 import carla